MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 await kernel.InvokePromptAsync("Given the current time of day and weather, what is the likely color of the sky in Boston?", new(settings));
 ```
 ## Using Auto Function Choice Behavior
-The "Auto" function choice behavior instructs the AI model to decide whether to call provided function(s) and, if so, which one to call.
+The `Auto` function choice behavior instructs the AI model to decide to choose from zero or more of the provided function(s) for invocation.

-In this example, all the functions from the DateTimeUtils and WeatherForecastUtils plugins will be provided to the AI model alongside the prompt.
+In this example, all the functions from the `DateTimeUtils` and `WeatherForecastUtils` plugins will be provided to the AI model alongside the prompt.
-The model will first call `GetCurrentTime` to obtain the current date and time, as this information is needed as input for the `GetWeatherForCity` function.
+The model will first chose `GetCurrentTime` function for invocation to obtain the current date and time, as this information is needed as input for the `GetWeatherForCity` function.
-Next, it will call `GetWeatherForCity` to get the weather forecast for the city of Boston using the obtained date and time.
+Next, it will chose `GetWeatherForCity` function for invocation to get the weather forecast for the city of Boston using the obtained date and time.
 With this information, the model will be able to determine the likely color of the sky in Boston.
 ```csharp
 using Microsoft.SemanticKernel;